Ozzyboshi/AProcessing/README.md

 docker run --rm  -v /home/ozzy/AProcessing:/data -w /data/tests  -it --name AProcessing bebbo-amiga-gcc ./runtestsvamos.sh
 ```

 The runtestsvamos will go also into test/blittertest directory to produce the test executables but wont run the test with vamos since vamos is unable to emulate Amiga blitter co-processor.
-If you want to run this type of test you will have to use fs-uae (see fusuae-unit-tester directory) or a real Amiga.
+If you want to run this type of test you will have to use fs-uae (see fsuae-unit-tester directory) or a real Amiga.

 Once the runtestsvamos is done you can just copy all the test directory into your real Amigas and run "run68" and "runvampire" executable.
 The first one is meant for 68k Amigas, the second one used the AMMX instructions that are ONLY available for the Apollo Team cards, if you try to run elsewhere it will crash.